Critiquing process and law students, Lawyering skills, Legal writing critiques

 The extreme performance anxiety of first-year law students along with the alien experience of receiving copious comments on their writing creates a potent, and potentially paralyzing, potion for stress.
 With that as a backdrop, lawyering skills teachers ought to educate students about the process of critiquing they will experience in a lawyering skills course.

 Atlas, Joel, "Educating Students about the Critiquing Process in a Lawyering Skills Class" (2006).
 Cornell Law Faculty Publications.
-Paper 520.
+520.

 Published in: Law Teacher, vol. 14, no. 1 (Fall 2006).